ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 ## Possible Future Plans
 - Add RCON commands to the bot and add option for RCON warnings to be sent when stopping/restarting/restoring the server.
 This would require getting RCON info in the config, adding potential security concerns from owners.
-- Add a git pull command to the bot?
 - Make the exe into a GUI enabled application?
 - Add an automatic startup script if the armaserver.exe is not running?
 - Add option to automatically stop/start the server at certain times, replacing the need for BEC?
 Could use RCON for restart warnings too.